 Daimler aims to create a benchmark among electric luxury sedans with an exceptionally long range – the crown held by the Tesla Model S currently.
 In the most recent update, the company has made it official that the Mercedes EQS (codename: Mercedes V297) will offer a truly fret-free drive with a range of 700 km (WLTP mode).

-“More than 700 kilometers of driving range according to WLTP – that’s how far it (Mercedes EQS) can go on one battery charge,” Kallenius proudly announced at the Annual Shareholders’ Meeting of Daimler earlier this year.
+“More than 700 kilometers of driving range according to WLTP – that’s how far it (Mercedes EQS) can go on one battery charge,” Kallenius proudly announced at the Annual Shareholders’ Meeting of Daimler last year.

-Set to compete with even the Lucid Air that launches next year, the Mercedes EQS belongs to the same segment as the Mercedes S-Class.
+Set to compete with even the Lucid Air that launches this year, the Mercedes EQS belongs to the same segment as the Mercedes S-Class.
 However, it is based on the all-electric architecture.
-Packing batteries sourced from the plant in Stuttgart-Unterturkheim (Germany), the all-electric full-size luxury sedan will roll off the assembly line in Factory 56 in Sindelfingen (Germany) and go on sale in first markets in 2021.
+Packing batteries sourced from the plant in Stuttgart-Unterturkheim (Germany), the all-electric full-size luxury sedan will roll off the assembly line in Factory 56 in Sindelfingen (Germany) and go on sale in first markets in the first half of 2021.

-The battery capacity of the Mercedes EQS is approximately 100 kWh and is expected to be charged to 80% in less than 20 minutes with a 350 kW DC fast charger.
-During the first episode of the ‘Meet Mercedes Digital’ webcast this year, the Kallenius had revealed that the upcoming EQS employs CO2-neutral battery cells.
+The battery capacity of the Mercedes EQS is between 100-110 kWh and is expected to be charged to 80% in less than 20 minutes with a 350 kW DC fast charger.
+During the first episode of the ‘Meet Mercedes Digital’ webcast this year, Kallenius had revealed that the upcoming EQS employs CO2-neutral battery cells.
 A teaser of the electric vehicle was also revealed during the show (above).

 Like Tesla, Daimler is likely having plenty of variants for its flagship EV than it’d like to reveal on Day 1.
 Like the American automaker, it should roll out more configurations for its electric luxury car once it settles into the market and gets a good understanding of the customer expectation.

-Mercedes-Benz plans to launch an AMG variant for the EQS flagship electric sedan with an output of over 600 hp and 900 Nm, reports Autocar.co.uk.
+Mercedes-Benz plans to launch an AMG variant for the EQS flagship electric sedan with an output of over 600 hp and 900 Nm, Autocar.co.uk reported in April 2020.
 While the setup could be similar to the regular EQS model with a dual-motor, the motors could be configured with a higher output for the AMG treatment.
 Though nothing has been confirmed yet, the report suggests that the EQS AMG could be unveiled in 2022 and may share the high-performance powertrain with other such versions of the Mercedes EQE, G-Wagon electric etc, just like the AMG 63 models.

 The EQS AMG version will employ an advanced four-wheel-drive system that will offer the required amount of power and torque for each wheel individually.
 The AMG flagship will also have better acceleration than the regular EQS, which is claimed to go from 0 to 100 km/h in 4.5 seconds, and top speed limited to 240 km/h.
 BMW will introduce the Mi7 that is the performance version of the 7 Series electric due in 2022.